 Ludan Stoecklé, CTO of Data & Al Lab BNP Paribas CIB.
 Author of RosaeNLG.

-How to explain a decision to an non-expert end user?
+How to explain a decision to a non-expert end user?

-- Trusting a prediction (not Trusting a model)

-- A explanation must be:

-- understandable for its target population

-- automated to be scalable
+- Trusting a prediction (not Trusting a model) - A good explanation must be: - a.
+Understandable for its target population - Automated to be scalable

 Corporate and data scientist biases